ishehadeh/howlite/writing/report/main.typ

 == Solving Constraints

-We solve constraints with a naive constraint propogation algorithm, based on the algorithms described in _Foundations of Artificial Intelligence, Chapter 3_, @bessiereChapter3Constraint2006.
+We solve constraints with a naive constraint propogation algorithm, based on the algorithms described in _Foundations of Artificial Intelligence_, Chapter 3, @bessiereChapter3Constraint2006.
 A constraint set is a collection of variables, and constraints on those variables.
 All variables begin with some unary constraint, by default this is that they must be a subset of their current synthesized type.
+From there, we iterate over every unsatisfied constraint, each constraint "propogates", returning that either it has been satisfied, it cannot be satisfied, or a mutation to some variable that is required for it to be satisfied (although its not guarenteed that it will be satisfied immatiately after the mutation is made).
+This scheme was originall inspired by Zhou's _Action Rules_ language (@zhouProgrammingFinitedomainConstraint2006).
+The search is depth-first, if a constraint is found to be unsatisfiable, we undo the last mutation and move up the tree.
+The first set of mutations that satisfy all constraints is used to produce the final collection of values.

 = Code Generation